boronflex/Project-3-KVP/Proposal.md

 #Must Haves

-*Login*
+* Login *
--This data will have sensitive data, such as addresses and drug testing results.
-Login is necessary -Look into node passport and hash for this
+- This data will have sensitive data, such as addresses and drug testing results.
+Login is necessary
+- Look into node passport and hash for this

-*Add Prospect input Form section/page*
+* Add Prospect input Form section/page *
--An input form for adding prospective employees is necessary --Name
+- An input form for adding prospective employees is necessary --Name
   --Last Name
   --NickName or alias